-Gold is a popular colour at the Musikverein and is equally omnipresent in the two concert halls that complete the short tour.
+Gold is a popular colour at the Musikverein and omnipresent in the two concert halls that complete the short tour.

-The first is the Brahms Hall, with seating for 600, ochre columns, and a ceiling where barely a space is left untouched by paintbrush and gold paint.
-The effect is a glorious mix of the Hellenic and renaissance.
+The Brahms Hall has seating for 600, ochre columns, and a ceiling where barely a space is left untouched by paintbrush and gold paint.
+The effect is a glorious mix of Hellenic and Renaissance styles.

 Brahms was artistic director of the Musikverein in the 1870s and his bust sits off to one side of the hall.
 Elsewhere in the building, you also see a bust of Clara Schumann, who gave the very first performance in this room back in 1870.